goseind/tf-flux/README.md

 # Using Terraform to Maintain Flux

 This repo showcases the usage of the [terraform fluxcd provider](https://registry.terraform.io/providers/fluxcd/flux/latest).
+Please see my blog post for more details: https://gosein.de/terraform-maintain-flux.html.

 You can use this repo as a template to get started, what you'll need is a K8s cluster (with the `config` saved in the default `.kube` directory), a GitHub repo, and a token with repo access: